 It’s October, so you know what that means: another horror-themed list from Middle of the Row’s biggest fan of the genre!
 This time I decided on switching from the medium of film to video games.
 When done right, a horror game can be a wholly unique experience.
 Controlling a character instead of just watching them can immerse you even further into a story, and heighten the terror to genuinely uncomfortable levels.
 Most of the ones I selected for this write-up are perfect examples of this, as they freaked me out more than I’d like to admit.
 I’m only allowing one game per franchise, and omitting titles that aren’t horror-first, so you won’t see more action-oriented adventures like The Last of Us Part II, or DOOM Eternal on here.

 And with that, let’s dive right in!
-These are my favorite horror video games:
+These are my favorite horror video games, as of October 2022:

 The Evil Within